Kinning Park: Notable buildings

-Our Lady and St Margaret's Primary School is a former primary school located at Stanley Street.
-The school, designed by the architects Bruce & Hay, was established in 1910.
-It was closed in 1996–97.
-This is a Category C(s) listed building, as a good example of a school building on a palazzo scale.
-In addition to the school, there was a presbytery in the building that was opened in 1882.
-There was also a playground for the school children in a walled area on the roof of the building.
+Our Lady and St Margaret's Primary School is a former primary school in Stanley Street.
+The school first opened on the site in 1875 at the instigation of the local priest Canon Donald Mackintosh, later an Assistant Archbishop of Glasgow.
+The second and surviving building was designed by the architects Bruce & Hay, opened in 1910, and closed in 1996–97.
+It is a Category C(s) listed building which is considered a good example of a school building on a palazzo scale.
+There is an earlier presbytery (architect Peter Paul Pugin, opened 1882) adjacent to the school building.
+There was also a playground for the school children in a walled area on the roof of the school.
 This meant that tennis balls used in games were sometimes lost over the side wall into the street.
 The school was converted into offices during 2006–2010 in three phases of building and letting by Loft Office Limited under the development name Stanley Street Schoolhouse.

-A tenement on the north side of MacLellan Street with 49 closes (common stairway entrance) had a claim to being the longest unbroken such building in the city, and possibly the UK; everything on that north side was demolished to make way for the motorway, and though the street still exists within an industrial estate, it has been isolated from the rest of the area by the road.
+A tenement on the north side of MacLellan Street with 49 closes (common stairway entrance) had a claim to being the longest unbroken such building in the city, and possibly the UK.
+Everything on that north side was demolished to make way for the motorway, and though the street still exists within an industrial estate, it has been isolated from the rest of the area by the road.
 The estate replaced the Clutha Works, an extensive iron foundry operated by P&W MacLennan (1811 to 1979), an engineering firm involved in the construction of bridges across the world, and which gave the street its name.

 Donald Bruce and Edward Hay were partners in an architectural firm based in West George Street.
 Bruce was born in Caithness and from 1881 to 1905 he was the surveyor to Kinning Park Burgh Council.
 Bruce and Hay designed a number of other distinctive buildings in the Kinning Park area including: Kinning Park Library (demolished 1978); the Ogg Brothers' store at Paisley Road Toll (now often called the "Angel Building" due to the prominent angel figure on the top); Rutland House at 45 Govan Road topped with a large eastern-style onion-dome (demolished 1971); United and Co-Operative Bakery, 12 McNeil Street (demolished late 1970s); Kinning Park Co-Operative Society stables at the corner of Stanley Street and Vermont Street featuring a distinctive red and white brick facade (demolished 1970s); and the largest of the Co-Operative Wholesale Society Buildings at Kingston (south side of Morrison Street beside M8).